awm-miller/project-hyperdrive/SCRATCHPAD.md

 1. **Nitter health checks are too strict** - Consider removing or relaxing them
 2. **Workers block on unhealthy Nitter** - Use manual docker run as workaround
+3. **API runs on host, not in Docker** - Should containerize for consistency
+4. **Redis persistence** - Need to set up persistent volume for redis-queue to survive reboots

 ---